-A. FERC does not have authority over landowner rights in this area.
+A. FERC does not have authority over landowner rights.
 FERC's reliability standard approval authority is focused on reliability alone.
-Landowner rights are usually determined by the right-of-way agreements that the landowner has executed with the utility.
-These agreements are subject to the review of local regulatory authorities, and/or the courts.
+Landowner rights are usually determined by the local regulatory authorities, and/or the courts that have authority over where both transmission lines and distribution lines get built and under what conditions companies are permitted to build those lines.
 However, the vegetation management reliability standard recognizes landowner rights by stating that the transmission owner must develop mitigation measures for locations on its right-of-way where it is restricted from attaining the clearances required by the standard.

-O. Who is responsible for determining what rights landowners have when a transmission or distribution line is built?
+Q. Who is responsible for determining what rights landowners have when a transmission or distribution line is built?

 A. The answer to that question may vary across states or other jurisdictions.
 In the majority of cases, states have the authority to approve the location or siting of transmission and distribution lines.
-The landowner's rights may be established through a right-of-way agreement entered into between the local utility and the landowner, during the approval process.
+The landowner's rights may be established through an agreement entered into between the local utility and the landowner, during the approval process.